Starmaster99/dungeons-and-battles/README.md

 # Dungeons and Battles
 Quite small, yet fairly complex C++ text-based console RPG, leveraging OOP principles and design patterns made as a homework project for University of Opole.

-Made with <3 by Vladislav Kuznietsov, 2024
+Made with <3 by Vladislav Kuznetsov, 2024

 ## Installation & usage